Overview

 3

 This course focuses on emerging hardware and software technologies that enable businesses to consolidate applications and operating systems in a virtual environment.
-Learners will analyze and deploy the components of virtual systems, including hypervisors and storage area networks.
-Emphasis will be on configuring and managing virtual servers on enterprise systems.
+Learners will analyze and deploy the components of virtual systems including hypervisors and storage area networks.
+Emphasis will be on the configuration and management of virtual servers on enterprise systems.

 Pre-requisites: